 AHCCCS will not include in the data provided to Actuaries for setting capitation rates, encounters for Title XIX services billed by an IHS or a tribally owned or operated facility.
-Members enrolled with the Contractor who are initially found eligible for AHCCCS through Hospital Presumptive Eligibility will receive coverage of services during the prior period through AHCCCS Fee-For-Service.
+Members enrolled with the Contractor who are initially found eligible for AHCCCS through HPE will receive coverage of services during the prior period through AHCCCS Fee-For-Service.
 The capitation rates and Contractor Specific Requirements reflect that the Contractor is not responsible for the prior period cost of medically necessary covered services to those members.
-In conformance with ACOM Policy 323, AHCCCS shall reconcile the Contractor's service expenses to service revenue/net capitation paid to the Contractor for dates of service during the Contract Year being reconciled for the behavioral health categories/risk groups: CHP Child (through 3/31/21 only) SMI members not receiving physical health care services under this Contract, SMI members receiving physical health care services under this Contract, Crisis Adult, and Crisis Child for purposes of limiting Contractor's profits and losses.
+In conformance with ACOM Policy 323, AHCCCS shall reconcile the Contractor's service expenses, excluding COVID Vaccine expenses, to service revenue/net capitation paid to the Contractor for dates of service during the Contract Year being reconciled for the behavioral health categories/risk groups: SMI members not receiving physical health care services under this Contract, SMI members receiving physical health care services under this Contract, Crisis (24 Hour Group) for purposes of limiting Contractor's profits and losses.
 It is the intent of AHCCCS that adjudicated encounter data will be used to determine service expenses.
-It is the intent of AHCCCS to review the limitation of profit and loss on an annual basis using a data driven approach.
-In order to ensure appropriate risk mitigation measures are in place, AHCCCS reserves the right to adjust upward and/or downward the profit and/or loss limits after the start of the Contract period via a Contract amendment and subject to CMS approval.